Teach Kids About Money in a Financial Crisis

 “Think about interacting [with], not preaching to your kids,” says Crnic.
 “Let your kids share their thoughts.
 Helping kids be capable decision makers is empowering for them.”

-“If they [your children] see you as a reasonable person, they are more likely to talk to you about something else later,” says Crnic.
+“If your children see you as a reasonable person, they are more likely to talk to you about something else later,” says Crnic.
 “When children know their parents are interested in everything they’re doing, they may find it annoying, but they find it reassuring, too.”